Christian Bautista discography

 Christian Bautista has released a total of eight studio albums, one live album, two compilation albums and twenty-two solo singles in his entire career.
-Bautista is the first artist of the 2000s, to have his debut album certified multi-platinum in several South-East Asian countries like the Philippines, Indonesia and Thailand.
-Furthermore, his second album Completely was certified Platinum in other Asian countries.
+Bautista is the first artist of the 2000s to have his debut album certified multi-platinum in several Southeast Asian countries like the Philippines, Indonesia and Thailand.
+Furthermore, his second album Completely was certified platinum in other Asian countries.
 Aside from Nina, he was considered to be the biggest-selling artist of Warner Music Philippines.
-However, he transferred to Universal Records in 2009, making a cover album composed of songs originally released by OPM legend Jose Mari Chan.
+However, he transferred to Universal Records in 2009, making a covers album composed of songs originally released by Jose Mari Chan.
 To date, Bautista has sold more than 700,000 albums in Asia.